Understanding the difference between Roles and Permissions is key to the successful management of your users’ access levels in the Plum Platform.

 For more details on the role-based permissions associated to the Plum user roles, access the Company tab, and click on the sign in the Roles column for any user.

-- Are specific to an area within a dashboard (i.e., a Job, a Talent Group, a Talent Map, and/or a Match Criteria).
+- Are specific to an area within a dashboard (i.e., a Job, a Group, a Talent Map, a Leadership Potential Cohort and/or a Match Criteria).

 - Are assigned or revoked within the given area.
-They can be assigned by a user who has the feature role allowing them to do so, or by the Admins of the Job, Group, Map or Match Criteria.
+They can be assigned by a user who has the feature role allowing them to do so, or by the Collaborators of the Job, Group, Talent Map, Leadership Potential Cohort or Match Criteria.

 - Are stand-alone and do not require the user to have a user role.